mandeepsingh10/chwitter/README.md

 # The original Full stack application is developed by https://github.com/AntonioErdeljac/twitter-clone.
-All the credits goes to him and I do not intend to take any credit for it.
+All the credit for the application development goes to him and I do not intend to take any credit for it.

 # What I have done is Dockerized this app, which was a complicated task because it uses prisma with MongoDB, we need MongoDB replica sets to establish the connectivity between prisma and MongoDB.
 After hours of trying to fix the problem, I think I have found the fix.